1. The atmosphere is the envelope of_____________.

 Explanation: Ozone absorbs harmful UV radiation from the sun.

-10. The protective layer of ozone lies roughly between:
+10. The protective layer of ozone lies roughly between_____________.

 A) 0–10 km